47th Infantry Regiment (United States): World War II

 By 10 July, the 9th Infantry Division was tasked to join the effort to liberate Saint-Lô; the next day it was attacked by the Panzer Lehr Division.
 On 11 July, wounded men and medical officers of the regiment's third battalion, were captured by German forces; one of the medical officers would later be killed by friendly fire and buried at Aisne-Marne American Cemetery and Memorial, while the other was liberated at Château-Thierry while taking care of wounded prisoners of war.
 In early August the regiment, along with the 60th Infantry Regiment, was fighting in the area of Gathemo.
 The liberation of Château-Thierry occurred on 27 August, while the 9th Infantry Division was following the wake of the movement of the 3d Armored Division.

 On 14 September, the regiment entered Germany, at or near, Roetgen; it was the first German city to fall to the Allies.
 The regiment penetrated the Siegfried Line near Schevenhütte on 16 September.
 This was followed by fighting in the Hürtgen Forest; during the battle the regiment captured Frenzerburg Castle.
 By 30 September, the regiment had lost 163 officers; one company alone lost 18 officers killed, leading to a loss of experienced leadership over time.
 During the Battle of the Bulge, the regiment served as a cornerstone of American resistance around Eupen.
 The regiment had the distinction of another first; on 8 March 1945, soldiers of the regiment became the first infantry troops to cross the Rhine River, doing so at Remagen; for its actions during the crossing of the Rhine, the regiment was awarded a Distinguished Unit Citation.
 During March the regiment experienced multiple changes in command, at the beginning of the month Colonel Smythe departed the regiment, leaving Lieutenant Colonel Herman A. Schmidt to act as the regiment's commanding officer, only to be succeeded by Colonel Peter O. Ward a week later.

 By early April, the 9th Infantry Division was assigned to III Corps, and was part of the effort against the Ruhr Pocket; once again the Panzer Lehr Division attacked the 9th Infantry Division.
 For its actions in repelling the attack the regiment earned another Distinguished Unit Citation.
 By mid-April 1945, the 9th Infantry Division was reassigned to VII Corps, and fought against remaining German forces in the Harz Mountains; there they encountered concentration camps near Nordhausen.
-After the Germans surrendered, the regiment conducted occupation duty in Germany, which lasted until late 1946; part of the duty included a stint at the Dachau Concentration Camp.
+After the Germans surrendered, the regiment conducted occupation duty in Germany, which lasted until late 1946.

+Part of the Regiment's postwar occupation duty included a stint at the Dachau Concentration Camp.
+Elements of the 47th were assigned guard and administrative duty from July, 1945.
+By this time Dachau had been converted to its postwar use as an internment camp that would intern former SS, Nazi functionaries, and officers of the German army.

 In December 1946, the regiment was deactivated in Germany.